November 14th, 2019 | For Family Members

 People are more willing to make choices when they take part in the decision.
 Structure your conversation in a way that shows you aren’t trying to run their lives; rather that you’re focused on their health, safety, and happiness, and welcome and respect their input in this decision.

-Encourage them to schedule tours of communities so they can meet people and see the environments firsthand.
+Encourage them to schedule tours of residences so they can meet people and see the environments firsthand.
 As they talk to residents, they can weigh their decisions based on what’s important to them.

 Know the signs to help assess the situation